American Latinas in World War II: Life overseas

 A poster for the Women's Army Auxiliary Corps, 1941.

 The contributions of Latinas throughout the war were notable and courageous.

 During World War II, the Women's Army Corps and the Women's Army Auxiliary Corps were created alongside the existing Army Nurse Corps.
 This gave women the chance to work not only as nurses, but as uniformed members of the armed forces.
 Due to their fluency in the Spanish language, Latina women were even sought out for positions as "cryptologists and in correspondence and communications."

 Members of the Women's Army Auxiliary Corps were not protected by the same international laws as prisoners of war.
 Furthermore, they were not granted the same benefits as their male counterparts.
 Latinas commonly faced discrimination on the basis of sex and/or race while overseas and within their respective units.

-However, the opportunity to go overseas did open new possibilities for Latina women who had not been trained in a trade before.
-For many, this was their first job outside the home which provided invaluable experience for many Latinas seeking to expand their knowledge into more technical fields.
-It also allowed many American Latinas to travel to parts of the world that they may never have otherwise had the opportunity to see if not been for involvement in the war.
+However, overseas employment opportunities during this period provided new options for some Latina women who had not previously received formal trade training.
+For many, this represented their first employment outside the home and provided experience that could contribute to later opportunities in technical fields.

 Women worked in positions such as nurses, technical agents, mechanics, and telegram operators overseas.
 In these positions, women gained new skills and a sense of "personal freedom" achieved by leaving their towns and communities.
 This increased their individual agency and set them up for success upon returning home.